bennyhuo/KotlinBlogTranslation/original/Improving Java Interop: Top-Level Functions and Properties.md

 <p></p>
 {% endraw %}

-Example 2.
+<strong>Example 2</strong>.
 We can change the name of the class by providing a file-level annotation:

 {% raw %}
 <p></p>